 There are two forms of vitamin B12 that you’re likely to come across – methylcobalamin and cyanocobalamin.
-The latter is much more common in multivitamins and B12 supplements, but there are many strong arguments to replace this ingredient with methylcobalamin.
+The latter is much more common in multivitamins and B12 supplements, but there are lots of strong arguments to replace this ingredient with methylcobalamin.

-Your body actually has no use for the cyano- compound itself, and will set about converting any cyanocobalamin you take into methylcobalamin as soon as possible, as the methyl- compound is what the human body needs to function properly.
+Your body actually has no use for the cyano- compound itself, and will set about converting any cyanocobalamin you take into methylcobalamin as soon as possible.
+It’s the methyl- compound that the human body needs to function properly.

-This doesn’t only mean that cyanocobalamin is a less efficient way to supplement your vitamin B12 intake – you also face the problem of what happens to the cyanide group that is liberated during conversion into the ‘active’ (useful) form of B12 i.e. methylcobalamin.
+This doesn’t only mean that cyanocobalamin is a less efficient way to supplement your vitamin B12 intake.
+You also face the problem of what happens to the cyanide group that is liberated during conversion into the ‘active’ (useful) form of B12 i.e. methylcobalamin.
 Cyanide is of course famous for being a poison, so your body needs to remove this unwanted substance.

 Methylcobalamin also has a few other explicit benefits over its cyanide-containing sibling.
 Research has shown that it remains in the body for a longer period of time and at higher levels than cyanocobalamin, which means that your body is supplied with vitamin B12 for longer if you use methylcobalamin than if you use cyanocobalamin.

 Taking sublingual methylcobalamin (under the tongue) or with an injection allows the body to bypass the problematic absorption in the small intestine and use the vitamin immediately.
 This ensures that your body gets exactly what it needs, whereas if cyanocobalamin is used there can be further problems with converting the chemical into the active methyl- form.
 Heavy smokers in particular may struggle to process cyanocobalamin because of heavy metals and toxins that build up in the liver.

 So why do pharmaceutical companies use cyanocobalamin in the first place?
 Why does it ever appear in multivitamins, and why do so few people know about the better alternative?
 The answer is predictably disappointing: money.

-Methylcobalamin is what your body actually wants and needs; cyanocobalamin is the substandard and unnatural substitute brought to you by the laboratories of big pharma which doesn’t perform as well and even releases a known toxin into your body.
+Methylcobalamin is what your body actually wants and needs; cyanocobalamin is the substandard and unnatural substitute brought to you by the laboratories of big pharma.
+It doesn’t perform as well and even releases a known toxin into your body.
 So next time you buy a multivitamin or a B12 supplement, check the ingredients and make sure you’re getting the superior methylcobalamin that your body can actually use.

 We’ve picked out a few methylcobalamin products for you that are readily available on Amazon.
 Please take a look at our Recommended B12 Supplements page if you want to give your body the best!